 A large Docker image is difficult (takes a lot of time) to upload

 When a Docker image is uploaded or downloaded (pushed or pulled), each image layer is transferred separately.
 The layers that already exist at the destination are not transferred at all.

 In plain English: the first transfer takes the hit.
-The rest of them transfer only new (frequently changing) layers.
+In the following runs, only the new (frequently changing) layers need to be transferred.
 And their size depends on the image structure.